 For the People’s Front of the 1930s, the goal was the containment of fascism and the defeat of the anti-New Deal section of capital and the Republican Party.
 As delegates to a convention of the Communist Party heard in June 1936, “There are two chief and opposite directions of possible development in political life….
 All parties and groups must be judged by their relation to these two fundamental political tendencies.”

-To win a people’s recovery program in the Great Depression, this meant lining up all the forces of progress on one side to take on the forces of reaction on the other.
+To win a people’s recovery program in the Great Depression, meant lining up all the forces of progress on one side to take on the forces of reaction on the other.

-December 1936 document followed up: “Our country, in common with the rest of the capitalist world, is threatened with reaction, fascism, and war….
+A December 1936 document followed up: “Our country, in common with the rest of the capitalist world, is threatened with reaction, fascism, and war….
 Everything that organizes and activates the working class and its allies is progress toward socialism; likewise, everything that weakens and discourages the forces of reaction goes in the same direction.”

 There were two main camps, and those who cared about stopping the worst assaults of the reactionary right and opening a way forward had to pick sides.
 The CPUSA has followed some variation of the People’s Front strategy ever since, making adjustments as circumstances demanded – right up to the present day.

 Today, in 2024, we face a challenge similar to that of the 1930s.
 Whatever may happen within the Democratic Party when it comes to the question of Biden’s candidacy, the task for the labor, left, and people’s movements is still to stop Trump and MAGA fascism.
-If the latter win, all bets are off when it comes to the question of whether any democratic space will remain for us to organize, mobilize, and resist going forward.
+If the latter wins, all bets are off when it comes to the question of whether any democratic space will remain for us to organize, mobilize, and resist going forward.

 A major part of building the unity that’s needed, of course, is also fighting for the Biden administration to dump its own reactionary policies, like backing Israel’s genocide in Gaza and its Trump-like immigration policies.
 The White House’s approach on these issues puts unity in peril.